ianbarton/dodcott-2023/pages/meetings/parish-council-meetings/index.md

 ## Parish Council Meetings.
-The next meeting is on Monday 11th November at 7:00pm in Burleydam Community Room.
+The next meeting is on Monday 8th January at 7:00pm in Lightwood Green Chapel.